Atlanta in 500 Words

 While Atlanta is sprawling with towering buildings made of glass and steel, it is truly a city in the forest, dotted with expansive green spaces.
-Recently named to Lonely Planet's 2017 "Best in the U.S." list, this urban oasis is a multi-cultural haven for residents and visitors alike, yet exudes Southern hospitality.
+This urban oasis is a multi-cultural haven for residents and visitors alike, yet exudes Southern hospitality.
 Individuals from all walks of life add to the city’s charm and personality.

 Atlanta began as a railroad terminus and remains a transportation hub, but with a 21st-century, global approach.
 Hartsfield-Jackson Atlanta International Airport is the busiest airport in the world, and 80 percent of the U.S. population lives within a two-hour flight.
 Visitors can roll into Downtown directly from the airport by riding Atlanta’s public rail system, MARTA.

-Centennial Olympic Park is Downtown’s centerpiece and is anchored by the Fountain of Rings, an everlasting reminder of the 1996 Summer Olympic Games.
-Next door, attractions surround Pemberton Place such as Georgia Aquarium, World of Coca-Cola and Center for Civil and Human Rights.
+The recently refreshed Centennial Olympic Park is Downtown’s centerpiece and is anchored by the Fountain of Rings, an everlasting reminder of the 1996 Summer Olympic Games.
+Next door, attractions surround Pemberton Place such as Georgia Aquarium, World of Coca-Cola and The National Center for Civil and Human Rights.
 Atlanta Streetcar is the city’s modern-day trolley, carrying passengers from the convention and entertainment district to the eastside of the city.

 Atlanta’s rich history comes to life in Sweet Auburn Historic District, once the wealthiest black community in America.
-The area is a focal point for the American civil rights movement, as the Martin Luther King Jr. National Historic Site and Ebenezer Baptist Church are located within the district.
+The area is a focal point for the American civil rights movement, as the Martin Luther King Jr. National Historical Park and Ebenezer Baptist Church are located within the district.

 Beyond the city’s core, Atlanta’s intown neighborhoods are packed with personality.
 Midtown mixes elegance with culture.
 The Westside has become a magnet for foodies, design enthusiasts and shoppers.
 Buckhead blends boutiques and galleries with fabulous dining, while Little Five Points keeps it funky through bohemian grunge paired with eclectic shops and music spots.